If you are in immediate danger, call 911 or the GW Police Department.

-You are entitled to help from the university regardless of whether or not you choose to make a formal conduct complaint or police report.
+You are entitled to help from the university regardless of whether or not you choose to make a formal complaint or police report.

 Remember that your immediate safety and mental health are the most important.
 Although we encourage you to talk to someone and consider making a report as soon as you feel ready, there is no required timeframe.

-If you’re unsure if you want to report an incident or want more details about the options, call the Sexual Response & Consultation (SARC) team at 202-994-7222 or schedule an appointment with the Title IX Coordinator.
+If you’re unsure if you want to report an incident or want more details about the options, call the Sexual Response & Consultative (SARC) team at 202-994-7222 or schedule an appointment with the Title IX Coordinator.
 You will not be required to share more information about your specific situation than you’re comfortable with.

 Report an Incident to Title IX